How to Evaluate Your Managed IT Services Provider

 Your MSP should have tools in place that provide a transparent view into the status of your infrastructure.
 You should be provided with a way to view an objective score or status of critical pieces of your network so you can gauge how well your systems are being managed.

 According to Deloitte, “Although cost inevitably plays a role when choosing a teammate, to realize the longterm innovation, talent, and quality benefits of managed services requires a stronger focus on strategic fit, and on a provider’s level of investment, global consistency, and domain and regulatory maturity.”

-Ultimately, you want your managed IT provider to reliably close your tickets and implement technology that makes sense for your processes and helps your business grow market share, reduce operational costs, and mitigate risk.
-In the tumultuous financial industry, you also need your IT provider to implement appropriate disaster recovery, backup, and cybersecurity protocols that will keep your clients’ sensitive information safe and your business compliant with regulations.
+Ultimately, you want your managed IT provider to reliably close your tickets and implement technology that makes sense for your processes and helps your business grow market share, reduce operational costs, and mitigate risk; and, in this day and age, you also need your IT provider to implement appropriate disaster recovery, backup, and cybersecurity protocols that will keep your business’s sensitive information safe and your business compliant with regulations.

 How to Choose a New Managed IT Services Provider

 If you have determined that you need a new managed IT services provider, look for the following in the contract as you evaluate potential vendors:

 ☑ Scheduled reviews (semi-annual at the minimum) outlined in the contract

 ☑ 1-2 user training sessions offered per year under contract

 ☑ A single dedicated account manager assigned to your account (meet this person, too)